 “Travelling – it leaves you speechless, then turns you into a storyteller.” – Ibn Battuta

 When God created the entire universe and was very tired of his work, he wanted some peace and rest, therefore he created Kerala, and often people call it God’s own country.
-It might sound over exaggeration of the place but to experience the euphoria of being in a place where all you do is rest and time literally stops there, nothing to worry about, just roam from one place to another, and easy commute system with most of the people being friendly.
+It might sound over-exaggeration of the place but to experience the euphoria of being in a place where all you do is rest and time literally stops there, nothing to worry about, just roam from one place to another, and easy commute system with most of the people being friendly.
 Travelling to a place which is unique in all the right senses is just an ecstasy of eternal happiness.
-In 2012 I got the opportunity to visit this amazingly place.
+In 2012 I got the opportunity to visit this amazing place.

 How to reach there?

 There were two options to go there either I take the flight till Trivendram or a two days long train journey.
 As I am fond of Indian Railways I took the latter one.
 Travelling in trains specially the long journey has its own boons and banes.
 To reach the capital, Trivandrum, you can choose between two routes, both are Kerala Express, one goes cutting across the beautiful plains of Madhya Pradesh, Tamilnadu, and conjoining border of Karnataka and Kerala, While on the other side, the route goes through Rajasthan, Maharashtra and beautiful Ratnagiri valley, towards the end it takes a turn in Goa and then through Karnataka and then enter in Kerala.
 After the journey of almost 2 days you reach Trivandrum, the city is not just any other city, it has chaos with peace.